tolitius/mount/README.md

 that has two states:

 * `config`, loaded from the files and refreshed on each `(reset)`
-* `datamic connection` that uses the config to create connection
+* `datamic connection` that uses the config to create itself

 ### Running New York Stock Exchange